Our top pick for

 TTM: trailing 12 months

-There are currently 474,727 Meridian Bancorp shares held short by investors – that's known as Meridian Bancorp's "short interest".
-This figure is 4.2% up from 455,707 last month.
+There are currently 1.0 million Meridian Bancorp shares held short by investors – that's known as Meridian Bancorp's "short interest".
+This figure is 3.1% up from 1.0 million last month.

 There are a few different ways that this level of interest in shorting Meridian Bancorp shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Meridian Bancorp.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Meridian Bancorp.

 Find out more about how you can short Meridian Bancorp stock.

-While Meridian Bancorp's payout ratio might seem fairly standard, it's worth remembering that Meridian Bancorp may be investing much of the rest of its net profits in future growth.
+While Meridian Bancorp's payout ratio might seem low, this can signify that Meridian Bancorp is investing more in its future growth.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Meridian Bancorp's is 0.9171.
-This would suggest that Meridian Bancorp's shares are less volatile than average (for this exchange).
+The market (NASDAQ average) beta is 1, while Meridian Bancorp's is 1.0418.
+This would suggest that Meridian Bancorp's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Meridian Bancorp, Inc. operates as the holding company for East Boston Savings Bank that provides various financial products and services for individuals and businesses primarily in Suffolk, Norfolk, Middlesex, and Essex Counties, Massachusetts.
-The company accepts various deposit products, including non-interest-bearing demand deposits, such as checking accounts; interest-bearing demand accounts, such as NOW and money market accounts; savings accounts; and certificates of deposit, as well as commercial checking accounts.
-Its loan portfolio includes commercial real estate loans, which are secured by properties, such as office buildings, industrial facilities, and retail facilities; one- to four-family residential loans, such as mortgage loans that enable borrowers to purchase or refinance existing homes; multi-family real estate loans; construction loans; commercial and industrial loans; home equity lines of credit; and consumer loans, including automobile loans, loans secured by savings or certificate accounts, credit builders, and annuity and overdraft loans.
-In addition, the company offers non-deposit financial products, such as mutual funds, annuities, stocks, and bonds through third-party broker-dealer; and long-term care insurance products.
-It is also involved in the securities transactions business.
+The company accepts various deposit products, including non-interest-bearing demand deposits, such as checking accounts; interest-bearing demand accounts, including NOW and money market accounts; savings accounts; and certificates of deposit, as well as commercial checking accounts.
+Its loan portfolio includes commercial real estate loans, which are secured by properties used for business purposes, such as office buildings, industrial facilities, and retail facilities; one- to four-family residential loans, such as mortgage loans that enable borrowers to purchase or refinance existing homes; multi-family real estate loans; construction loans; commercial and industrial loans; home equity lines of credit; and consumer loans, including automobile loans, loans secured by savings or certificate accounts, credit builders, and annuity and overdraft loans.
+The company also engages in the securities transactions business.
 The company operates 42 full-service locations, one mobile branch, and three loan centers.
-Meridian Bancorp, Inc. was founded in 1848 and is based in Peabody, Massachusetts.
+Meridian Bancorp, Inc.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.